Learning Outcomes

 MBE Syllabus

-For MBE, you are required to understand the rules governing negligence claims against owners and occupiers of land.
-This includes the classification of entrants, the applicable standard of care, and the main exceptions.
-For revision, focus on:
+For the MBE, you are required to understand negligence rules governing claims against owners and occupiers of land, with a focus on the following syllabus points:

 Test Your Knowledge